Politics of Papua New Guinea: Executive branch

 Papua New Guinea is a Commonwealth realm with Charles III as king.
 The monarch's representative is the governor-general of Papua New Guinea, who is elected by the unicameral National Parliament of Papua New Guinea.
 Papua New Guinea and Solomon Islands are the only realms in which the governor-general is elected by parliament; the governor-general is still formally appointed by the monarch per parliamentary vote.
 The governor general acts on the advice of the prime minister and the cabinet.

 The Constitution of Papua New Guinea provides for the executive to be responsible to parliament as the representative of the Papua New Guinean people.
 The National Parliament elects the prime minister of Papua New Guinea, who is then appointed by the governor-general.
 The other ministers are appointed by the governor-general on the prime minister's advice and form the National Executive Council of Papua New Guinea, which acts as the country's cabinet.
 The National Parliament has 111 seats, of which 22 are occupied by the governors of the 21 provinces and the National Capital District, and sits for a maximum of five years.
 Candidates for members of parliament are voted upon when the prime minister asks the governor-general to call a national election.

 The governments of Papua New Guinea are characterized by weak political parties and highly unstable parliamentary coalitions.

 The prime minister, elected by Parliament, chooses the other members of the cabinet.
 Each ministry is headed by a cabinet member, who is assisted by a permanent secretary, a career public servant, who directs the staff of the ministry.
 The cabinet consists of members, including the prime minister and ministers of executive departments.
 They answer politically to the parliament.

 The governor general appoints the chief justice of the supreme court on the advice of the prime minister and the leader of the opposition.
 The governor general appoints the other justices with the advice of a judicial commission.
-The Judicial Committee of the Privy Council (based in the United Kingdom) serves as the highest appellate court.